nextui-org/nextui/.changeset/violet-oranges-teach.md

 "@nextui-org/react-utils": patch
 ---

-WHAT: refactored the signRef function to remove @ts-ignore and properly handle reference assignment using MutableRefObject
+refactored the assignRef function to remove @ts-ignore and properly handle reference assignment using MutableRefObject